oracle-livelabs/oci-core/zpr/vm-access/vm-access.md

 ## Task 2: Navigate to the ZPR policy screen and protect instance two

+Now we will apply an attribute to your instance two.
+This will protect your instance from networking connections until you create a policy to allow a connection to your newly protected resource.

-1. Navigate to ZPR Protected Resources
+1. Navigate to the ZPR Protected Resources screen.

   ![Add an attribute to protect your resource](images/zpr-protected.png)